The AHA Food Certification Program Guides You to Best Nutrition Choices

 Location: Fort Hunter Mansion, Harrisburg, PA

-First of all, what is the Heart-Check food certification program?
+First, what is the Heart-Check food certification program?
 The AHA strategy gives consumers a straightforward way to identify which items are building blocks for a heart-healthy diet.

 Blue Monochromatic Look